espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

    -  1: EAP-PEAP.
    -  2: EAP-TTLS.

--  **<identity>**: identity for phase 1.
+-  **<"identity">**: identity for phase 1.
 String limited to 1 ~ 32.
--  **<username>**: username for phase 2.
+-  **<"username">**: username for phase 2.
 Range: 1 ~ 32 bytes.
 For the EAP-PEAP and EAP-TTLS method, you must set this parameter.
 For the EAP-TLS method, you do not need to.
--  **<password>**: password for phase 2.
+-  **<"password">**: password for phase 2.
 Range: 1 ~ 32 bytes.
 For the EAP-PEAP and EAP-TTLS method, you must set this parameter.
 For the EAP-TLS method, you do not need to.
 -  **<security>**:

    -  Bit0: Client certificate.